mikeasilva/handbook-diff/markdown/14-single-members.md

 Leaders or members who desire to participate may organize one or more home evening groups for single adults and other groups for young single adults.
 Generally, those who participate do not have children at home.
 In stakes with few single members, home evening groups may cross ward boundaries.

 In addition, single members may choose to gather virtually or in person for home gospel study.
-[Come, Follow Me—For Individuals and Families](/study/come-follow-me/individuals-and-families?lang=eng) may be a resource.
+[Come, Follow Me](/study/come-follow-me?lang=eng) may be a resource.

 All young single adults are encouraged to enroll in institute (see [15.2](/study/manual/general-handbook/15-seminaries-and-institutes?lang=eng&id=title_number8-p52#title_number8)).